cooperhewitt/tms-tools/README.md

 ### A Perl module

-`TMS.pm` handles the database connections (by handing everything off to the `DBI` and `DBD::ODBC` Perl modules), the endless nightmare of encoding issues and converting database rows in to CSV files.
+`TMS.pm` handles the database connections (by passing everything off to the `DBI` and `DBD::ODBC` Perl modules), the endless nightmare of encoding issues and converting database rows in to CSV rows.

 ### A bunch of Perl scripts